martin-ueding/thinkpad-scripts/think-rotate.1.rst

 that the back of the screen does not move your mouse if there is any force on the side of the screen.

+If the screen is already rotated (say left) and you call ``think-rotate left``, the screen will be reverted to the normal orientation.
+That way, you can use this script as a toggle.

 OPTIONS
 =======